b00lduck/docker-workshop/README.md

 ## Excercise 1:

- - Create a Dockerfile for a precompiled statically linked binary: "provider/provider"
+ - Create a Dockerfile for a statically linked binary
  - Use "scratch" as the base image
  - The service provides an HTTP server on port 8080, be sure that it will be accessible
  - Processes in docker-containers should not be started as root for security reasons